-- Appointment, performance agreement and removal of Chief Executive Officer 11.
-(1) The Board must, in consultation with the Minister, appoint a fit and proper and suitably qualified South African citizen as the Chief Executive Officer of the NAPHISA.
-(2) The Chief Executive Officer holds office for a term of five years and may be reappointed for one additional term of five years.
-(3) The appointment of a person as the Chief Executive Officer is subject to the conclusion of a written performance agreement entered into between that person and the (4) The Board must, after consultation with the Minister, annually enter into a written performance agreement between the Chief Executive Officer and the Board.
-10 (5) The Board and the Chief Executive Officer may, in writing and by agreement, amend the performance agreement.
-(6) The Board may, in consultation with the Minister, remove the Chief Executive Officer from office on account of serious misconduct, incapacity or incompetence, after affording him or her reasonable opportunity to be heard and subject to applicable 15 legislation.
-(7) If the Chief Executive Officer is unable to perform his or her functions, or during a vacancy in the office of Chief Executive Officer, the Board may, after consultation with the Minister, designate another employee of the NAPHISA to act as Chief Executive 20 (8) No person may be designated as an acting Chief Executive Officer for a period longer than 180 days.
-Functions of Chief Executive Officer 12.
-(1) The Chief Executive Officer- (a) is the administrative head of the NAPHISA; 25 (b) is responsible for the proper and diligent implementation of the Public Finance Management Act; (c) must appoint suitably qualified persons as employees of the NAPHISA in accordance with an organisational structure and on terms and conditions approved by the Board; and 30 (d) subject to the Public Finance Management Act, must cause the necessary accounting and other records to be kept.
-(2) As administrative head of the NAPHISA, the Chief Executive Officer is responsible for-(a) delivering on the agreed mandate of the NAPHISA as determined by the 35 Board in terms of this Act: (b) the formation and development of internal rules and directives for an efficient administration; (c) the organisation and control of staff; 40 (d) the maintenance of discipline; (e) the effective deployment and utilisation of staff to achieve maximum operational results; signing of memoranda of understanding with key stakeholders; (g) the issuing of guidelines regarding the manner in which claims should be 45 (h) making the annual report, financial statements and audit report on those statements in respect of the NAPHISA accessible to the public once the annual report, financial statements and audit report have been tabled in Parliament by the Minister; and the exercise of any such powers and performance of any such duties as may be 50 delegated or assigned to him or her by the Board. - (3) The Chief Executive Officer must, upon request by the Minister- - (a) furnish the Minister with information or a report in respect of any case, matter or subject dealt with by the NAPHISA; and - (b) provide the Minister with reasons for any decision taken by the NAPHISA, 55 the Board, the Chief Executive Officer or any other employee of the NAPHISA.
+- (a) is the administrative head of the NAPHISA: - (b) is responsible for the proper and diligent implementation of the Public Finance Management Act; and - (c) must appoint suitably qualified persons as employees of the NAPHISA in accordance with an organisational structure and on terms and conditions 15 approved by the Board.

+- (2) As administrative head of the NAPHISA, the Chief Executive Officer is responsible for- - (a) delivering on the agreed mandate of the NAPHISA as determined by the Board in terms of this Act: - (b) the formation and development of internal rules and directives for an efficient administration: - (c) the organisation and control of staff; - (d) the maintenance of discipline; - (e) the effective deployment and utilisation of staff to achieve maximum 25 operational results; - (f) signing of memoranda of understanding with key stakeholders; - (g) the issuing of guidelines regarding the manner in which claims should be handled; - (h) making the annual report, financial statements and audit report on those 30 statements in respect of the NAPHISA accessible to the public once the annual report, financial statements and audit report have been tabled in Parliament by the Minister; and - (i) the exercise of any such powers and performance of any such duties as may be delegated or assigned to him or her by the Board. - (3) The Chief Executive Officer must, upon request by the Minister- - (a) furnish the Minister with information or a report in respect of any case, matter or subject dealt with by the NAPHISA; and - (b) provide the Minister with reasons for any decision taken by the NAPHISA, the Board, the Chief Executive Officer or any other employee of the 40 NAPHISA.